 What do you use your phone for?
 Making calls, sending texts, web browsing and social networking?
 You might not realise it can do a lot more – if you know where to look.

 To keep track of your heart rate, you don’t need a separate bit of kit.
 Instead, download a free app like Instant Heart Rate (for Android and iOS).
 Put your finger on the phone’s camera and it’ll track colour changes to reveal your heart rate in real time.
-So whether you want to track it for health or fitness, you can get an on-the-spot diagnosis.
+Handy whether you want to track it for health, or just want to see what effect your new fitness regime is having.

 Doing a bit of DIY?
 If you’re hanging a picture, installing cabinets or anything that needs a straight line, put your tool box away and reach for your phone.
 Apps like Bubble level turn it into a working spirit level.
 Hold the phone against the object, wait for it to calibrate and it’ll let you know if it’s straight.